One of the brightest new brands to join cycling in recent years, Wahoo have added a new trainer unit to their line up.

 Thankfully, the design, ergonomics and well-positioned weight of the Wahoo KICKR V6 and Move make them some of the easiest turbo trainers to move and store.
 The legs fold flush against the body of the unit.
 It also doesn’t need any assembly when it arrives; you can just lift it straight out of the box.

-KICKR Core is lighter because the flywheel is smaller.
-Out of the box, it requires you to bolt the legs on, but you only need to do it once.
+KICKR Core 2 is lighter because the flywheel is smaller.
+Out of the box set up is simplified over the original Core.
 Only the front legs fold in slightly to aid storage, but it isn't as compact and, unlike the KICKR, doesn't have a handle for transport.
-Before you start riding the Core, you will need to make an additional purchase as the unit doesn't come with a cassette, unlike the KICKR V6 or KICKR Move, which is supplied with a Shimano 105 cassette.
+The Core 2 is supplied with a Shimano 11-speed cassette which is compatible with 12 speed chains but means you can't ride passively changing gears.
+Core is also available with Zwift Cog and Click.

 What is the same?